Free Shipping on Orders over $75 to the Contiguous US

 This practice in a commercial setting is tedious, so growers often use plug trays instead of creating the blocks.
 This was until Dutch immigrant Aart Van Wingerden developed the air prune tray design in Mills River, NC, in 1996.

-When emigrating from Holland, Aart Van Wingerden brought a lot of advanced Dutch agriculture technology with him.
+When emigrating from Holland, Aart Van Wingerden brought advanced Dutch agricultural technology with him.
 Aart sought to recreate the benefits he had seen from soil blocking, a practice that he had learned as a child growing vegetables with his father in their small village.

-He invented a style of air pruning tray to avoid typical root-curling issues he had noticed with the use of a standard plug tray.
+He invented a style of air-pruning tray to avoid typical root-curling issues he had noticed with a standard plug tray.
 In solving the problem of root-bound seedlings, he created a lasting legacy in seed propagation tools.
 Van Wingerden is also credited with many advancements in greenhouse technologies.
-Check out his impressive roster of patents here
+Check out his impressive patent portfolio here

-Aart and Cornelia Van Wingerden emigrated from Ridderkerk, Netherlands to the United States.
+Aart and Cornelia Van Wingerden emigrated from Ridderkerk, Netherlands, to the United States.
 He found a sponsor, packed his few belongings, and sailed for America.
-He arrived May 10, 1948, in the harbor of New York City with his wife, three boys, six dollars, and a belief that he would find better opportunities in America.
+He arrived in the harbor of New York City on May 10, 1948, with his wife, three boys, six dollars, and a belief that he would find better opportunities in America.

-Over the next 70 years, the Van Wingerden family fanned out establishing successful greenhouse nurseries in six states as well as back in Holland.
-They also run a very successful nonprofit organization that focuses on agricultural projects in developing countries.
+Over the next 70 years, the Van Wingerden family fanned out, establishing successful greenhouse nurseries in six states and back in Holland.
+They also run a highly successful nonprofit organization focused on agricultural projects in developing countries.
 Many of his 16 kids and 112 grandchildren operate nearly 20 horticultural and farming businesses from Connecticut to Colorado.
 Aart Van Wingerden’s advancements have made life easier for growers like us today.

 Bootstrap Farmer’s Air Prune Tray

-With input from Bootstrap Farmer’s product testers and clients, we have created our version of the iconic Van Wingerden design patented 26 years ago, which expired in 2016.
-As long time admirers of this design, we got right to work on drafting drawings for the design in 2016.
+With input from Bootstrap Farmer’s product testers and clients, we have created our version of the iconic Van Wingerden design, patented 26 years ago, which expired in 2016.
+As long-time admirers of this design, we got right to work drafting drawings for it in 2016.

-Once the drawings were complete we realized how complex of a mold it would be to produce.
-Wanting to get it right, we decided to hold off on its production as we were not confident with our overseas manufacturer's ability to build something this intricate.
-Additionally we had dreams of moving production to the USA.
-We started accomplishing this goal in 2020 and have found partners in manufacturing that we truly believe in.
-Enough so, that we put our take on the air prune tray into their hands.
+Once the drawings were complete, we realized how complex a mold it would be to produce.
+Wanting to get it right, we decided to hold off on its production as we were not confident in our overseas manufacturer's ability to build something this intricate.
+Additionally, we had dreams of moving production to the USA.
+We began working toward this goal in 2020 and have found manufacturing partners we truly believe in.
+Enough so that we put our take on the air prune tray into their hands.

 Van Wingerden, Aart.
 “Philosophy – Van Wingerden International.”
 Van Wingerden Internationalhttps://www.vanwingerden-intl.com/philosophy/.
 Accessed March 14, 2022.